 Volume three, "Alleggerita – Register", is a register of known and confirmed GTA / GTJ / GTAJ / GTAm cars.

 528 pages with 396 black and white photographs and 125 colour photographs.

-The German edition is a limited edition of 1500 box sets.
-The register is in English language with a translation at the end of the book.
-The book will be delivered numbered from 0001 to 1500.
+The English edition is a limited edition of 3000 box sets.
+The book will be delivered numbered from 0001 to 3000.
 Books corresponding to edition numbers to the GTA / GTAJ / GTAm VIN numbers will be reserved for the owners of the cars!

 Size: 28,6 x 21,6 cm